 The city of Trichy is one of the oldest places to have been inhabited in Tamil Nadu.
 It has a rich cultural heritage and has seen the rise and fall of several empires.

-After the Pallavas, the mediaval Cholas conquered Thirchy and reigned the palce till the 13th century AD.
-After the decline of the Cholas, the Pandyas ruled the place from 1216 to 1311 till they were defeated by Malik Kafur.
+After the Pallavas, the medieval Cholas conquered Trichy and reigned the place till the 13th century AD.
+After the decline of the Cholas, the Pandyas ruled the place from 1216 to 1311, till they were defeated by Malik Kafur.
 Post that the place was governed by the Sultanates based in Delhi and Madurai from 1311 to 1378.
-After the Sultanates, the Vijaynagar Empire too ruled over the region.
+After the Sultanates, the Vijaynagar Empire, too, ruled over the region.

 Trichy was ruled by the Vijaynagar Empire and by the Madurai Nayak kingdom till 1736.
-After the Madurai Nayaka ruler Meenakshi committed suicide the place was taken over by Chandra Sahib who ruled from 1736 to 1741.
+After the Madurai Nayak ruler Meenakshi committed suicide, the place was taken over by Chandra Sahib, who ruled from 1736 to 1741.
 Chandra Sahib was captured by the Marathas and General Murari Rao ruled over Trichy between 1741 to 1743 before it was annexed to the Carnatic kingdom.

 The rich cultural heritage and tradition has resulted in presenting Trichy with some of the most splendid historical religious places and fortresses.

-The Viralimalai Murugan Temple, Rockfort Temple, Sri Ranganathaswamy Temple, the Jambukeshwarar Temple, the Samayapuram Mariamman Temple, the Erumbeeswar Temple, the Vayalur Murugan Temple, the Vekkaliamman Temple, the Gunaseelam Vishnu Temple, the Nadir Shah Mosque, the St John’s Church and St Joseph’s Church are products of this rich history.
+Viralimalai Murugan Temple, Rockfort Temple, Sri Ranganathaswamy Temple, Jambukeswarar Temple, Samayapuram Mariamman Temple, Erumbeeswarar Temple, Vayalur Murugan Temple, Vekkaliamman Temple, Gunaseelam Vishnu Temple, Nadir Shah Mosque, St John’s Church and St Joseph’s Church are products of this rich history.

-Several festivals such as Pongal, the Tamil New Year, Aadi Perukku, Vaikunta Ekadasi, Navarthri, Bakri-eid, Srirangam car festival, Diwali and Holi are celebrated with much pomp and glory proving to be an added attraction to the place.
-The local crafts and jewellery provide for a good shopping experience in the city thus making the place a traveller’s paradise.
+Several festivals, such as Pongal, Tamil New Year, Aadi Perukku, Vaikunta Ekadasi, Navratri, Bakra-eid, Srirangam car festival, Diwali and Holi, are celebrated with much pomp and glory proving to be an added attraction to the place.
+The local crafts and jewellery provide for a good shopping experience in the city, thus, making the place a traveller’s paradise.

 Trichy is well connected to the rest of the country through air, rail and road transport.
 The Tiruchirappalli airport is an international airport which is connected to Chennai, Bangalore, Sri Lanka and Kuala Lumpur.

 Trichy is connected by national highways numbered 45, NH 45B, 67, 210 and 227.
-Hence regular buses ply from the city to all the major cites of the Tamil Nadu.
+Hence, regular buses ply from the city to all the major cities of the Tamil Nadu.
 The railway station at Trichy is an important junction of Tamil Nadu.
 It is well connected to most important cities of India and has direct trains to cities of South India.

 The weather of Trichy is hot and dry for a major part of the year.
 The summers are extremely hot during the day but cooler during the evenings.
 The monsoons bring heavy showers and the temperature cools down to a large extent.

 The winters in Trichy are cooler and pleasant.
-The winter months between November and February are also the best time of the year to visit the city.
+The winter months, between November and February, are also the best times of the year to visit the city.